mhurley100/pands-project/README.md

 - Iris-Versicolor has medium width petals.
 1.0 - 1.8 is always Versicolor
 - Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

-The dataset is relatively small (150 samples) however it is complex and the next step is to graphically view the output to see if any further insights are gained.

-### Graphics
 ### Univariate Plots
-Run Iris 1.1.py for univariate analysis where we explore one variable using box plots.
+Run Iris 1.1.py for univariate analysis where one variable is explored using box plots.
 The box plots have vertical lines extending from the boxes (whiskers).
 These vertical lines indicate variability outside the upper and lower quartiles.
 Setosa stands out from Virginica and Versicolor.
 Setosa is easily identifiable by petal width (in particular) and petal length.
 Virginica and Versicolor appear more closely related than Setosa.
 Univariate plots display (similar to the tables above) that petal width is the key identifier.

 ![PL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56511040-7e601e80-6523-11e9-8b19-5e16aff1d04a.PNG)